Syllabus for COS-101

 You will be evaluated on the quality and quantity of your participation, including your use of relevant course information and your awareness of and responses to the postings of your classmates.
 Remember, these are discussions.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-Each module (1-5) includes one formative quiz consisting of multiple-choice and matching questions.
-The quizzes are untimed, unproctored, and worth 10% of your final grade.
+Each module (1 through 5) includes one formative quiz consisting of multiple-choice and matching questions.
+The quizzes are untimed, unproctored, and worth 10 percent of your final grade.
 You will receive feedback at the end of each quiz.